saifurbd28/Amazon_Vine_Analysis/README.md

 ![Q1c](https://user-images.githubusercontent.com/100442163/175323702-bc8a842e-d794-4cbf-a926-bb786a08f04a.png)

 ## How many Vine reviews were 5 stars?
 How many non-Vine reviews were 5 stars?
-1. Vine members gave 454 out of 1,080 reviews a 5 star rating.
+1. Vine members gave 48 out of 94 reviews a 5 star rating.
-2. Non-Vine members gave 23,034 out of 49,659 reviews a 5 star rating.
+2. Non-Vine members gave 15,663 out of 40,471 reviews a 5 star rating.

 ## What percentage of Vine reviews were 5 stars?
 What percentage of non-Vine reviews were 5 stars?
-1. 42% of the reviews for Vine members were rated 5 stars.
+1. 51.06% of the reviews for Vine members were rated 5 stars.
-1. 46.4% of the reviews for Non-Vine members were rated 5 stars.
+1. 38.7% of the reviews for Non-Vine members were rated 5 stars.

 # Summary
-In your summary, state if there is any positivity bias for reviews in the Vine program.
-Use the results of your analysis to support your statement.
-Then, provide one additional analysis that you could do with the dataset to support your statement.
+Although ~50% vine members gave 5-star rating which is significantly higher than non-vine member's 5-start rating percentage (i.e., 38.7%), it will not significantly impact on the over-all rating since total vine members participation was very low (i.e., 0.23% of the total voters).